 The cost of goods sold involves asking how much money is being spent on developing the product.
 Remember to include marketing and sales costs here.

-Fixed costs are the non-labor costs needed to keep the business open.
+Fixed costs are the non-labour costs needed to keep the business open.
 These tend not to fluctuate.
 No matter how many products you sell, you still have to pay these costs.
 These costs can include rent, salaries, fixed assets depreciation, legal and accounting costs.

 Variable costs differ from month-to-month and can even depend on how much sales are done during a certain time period.
 These costs can include printing, packaging materials, shipping, stocking, office supplies, and utilities.